 - Which A-Files are presently available for research through the National Archives?

-- What A-File information can I expect to find in the Online Catalog?
+- What A-File information can I expect to find in the National Archives Catalog?

 - How may I view an A-File?

 - My ancestor was born before 1909, but I can't find his/her entry in NARA's online catalog.
 Should I submit a record request?

 - What information do I need to make a record request?

 - May I request any A-File if it is available in the National Archives Catalog?

 The Immigration and Naturalization Service (INS) began issuing aliens an Alien Registration number in 1940, and on April 1, 1944, began using this number to create individual case files, called Alien Files or A-Files.